 In Joel’s Defense

 Joel’s primary motivation is survival, and this becomes the player’s goal.
 During every encounter, the player must consider, “How do I get through this room/area and stay alive?”
 The deaths of any number of humanoids does not matter.
-The climatic scene in the game occurs when Joel finally reaches the Fireflies, a rebel organization who is trying to find a cure for the infection that has plagued the planet.
+The climatic scene in the game occurs when Joel finally reaches the Fireflies, a rebel organization that is trying to find a cure for the infection that has plagued the planet.
 The Fireflies take control of Ellie and knock Joel out; when he wakes, the leader of the Fireflies, Marlene, informs Joel that Ellie must die so they can engineer a vaccine.
 She states that Ellie has consented to this procedure, which will remove her brain and end her life.

 Joel never hears directly from Ellie that she is willing to die, and it adds to the ambiguity of the climax of the game.
-Joel breaks free of his capture, and races to the operating room to interrupt the surgery that will end Ellie’s life and (possibly) result in a cure to save the planet from extinction.
+Joel breaks free of his captures, and races to the operating room to interrupt the surgery that will end Ellie’s life and (possibly) result in a cure to save the planet from extinction.
 Since I never heard Ellie consent to the surgery and the explanation by Marlene was far from convincing to me, I wanted to hear from Ellie if this was a decision she wanted to make.

 I wanted to save her.